Before you take part in a cancer trial, you must give your written consent to do so. This is done by signing a consent form.

 Nothing you are told when you consent to take part in a trial alters your legal rights to recover damages should you suffer an injury as a result of participating in a trial.

-Participation is covered by an approved policy of insurance in the name of the company leading the trial.
-This could be Cancer Trials Ireland, one of the pharmaceutical companies or an international research organisation such as ours, based in another country.
+Participation in studies is covered by an approved insurance policy in the name of the company leading the study.
+This could be an international research organisation or a pharmaceutical company.
+For studies led by Cancer Trials Ireland, this is covered by the State Claims Agency.

 Key points in relation to consent